bonn0062/GSoD/absolute_beginners.rst

   Total number of elements in array:  12

-You can also use np.shape() with a 1D array, of course.
+You can use np.shape() with a 1D array, of course.

 ::